nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    with the sample internship data shown in the List Panel.
 There is a total of 7 internship entries.

+## **Appendix C: Proposed Design Tweaks for Feature Flaws**
+While we strive to make InternBuddy a perfect product for you, there are nevertheless areas of improvement.
+Hence, we are constantly striving to make InternBuddy better.
+This appendix documents some of the areas that our team is currently working on, and we would release them in the future once their functionalities have been finalised.

+### Title of Design Tweak
+**Problem:**
+Explain the problem here

+**Proposed Design Tweak**: Explain the design tweak here

 --------------------------------------------------------------------------------------------------------------------
 ## **Glossary**